sameerbalaganur/sameerbalaganur/README.md

-# Hellooooo, I'm Sameer! 👋
+# Hellooooo, I'm Sameerahmed! :surfer:
+### You can call me Sameer! :eyeglasses:

 I'm a Senior Cloud Automation Engineer with a deep passion for DevOps and cloud technologies.
 My expertise includes AWS, Kubernetes, CI/CD, Terraform, Serverless, and Boto3.
 I thrive on challenging projects that allow me to delve into the intricacies of these technologies.